Illustration of a young woman in a clinical setting holding a brain MRI scan up to the light, studying it with a calm expression

 Disease-modifying treatment for MS

 For patients whose MRI shows white matter lesions indicating high MS risk, early referral to neurology for consideration of disease-modifying therapy is important.
-The CHAMPS and CHAMPIONS trials showed that starting a disease-modifying drug after a first demyelinating event cuts the risk of a second event substantially and delays the diagnosis of clinically definite MS. The decision is made jointly by the neurologist and patient based on MRI findings, personal circumstances, and tolerance of risk.
+The CHAMPS and CHAMPIONS trials showed that starting a disease-modifying drug after a first demyelinating event cuts the risk of a second event substantially and delays the diagnosis of clinically definite MS. The decision is made jointly by the neurologist from the neuro-ophthalmology team and patient based on MRI findings, personal circumstances, and tolerance of risk.

 Optic Neuritis and Multiple Sclerosis